 Does the listing agent ask you to submit a REBNY form Financial Statement in NYC with your offer to buy an apartment?
-A REBNY form only used to be provided for co-ops in NYC.
+A REBNY form was only provided for co-ops in NYC real estate market.
 However, this financial disclosure form became a document accompanying all offers for properties listed in the Real Estate Board of New York’s RLS.
 Here is a REBNY financial statement spreadsheet.
 It allows you to quickly complete your REBNY Financial Statement and use it in every offer we place.
 We are not surprised.

 The REBNY Statement is almost always required when submitting an offer on a co-op apartment in NYC.
 This Statement is a high-level summary of your assets, liabilities, income, and projected expenses.